apache/trafficserver/doc/developer-guide/plugins/hooks-and-transactions/ssl-session-api.en.rst

 TLS Session Plugin API
 **********************

 These interfaces enable a plugin to hook into operations on the ATS TLS session cache.
 ATS also provides API's to enable the plugin to update the session cache based on outside information, e.g. peer servers.

 .. macro:: TS_SSL_SESSION_HOOK

 This hook is invoked when a change has been made to the ATS session cache or a session has been accessed from ATS via openssl.
 These hooks are only activated if the ATS implementation of the session cache is in use.
-This means that the setting :ts:cv:`proxy.config.ssl.session_cache` has been set to 2.
+This means :ts:cv:`proxy.config.ssl.session_cache` has been set to 2.

 The hook callback has the following signature